“Gold is like the sun as silver is the moon… I prefer to work at daytime!” Felix Bresler.

 Handcrafted fine jewelry art by Felix Bresler.
 Danish born in 1963.
 In the 1980s, trained as a goldsmith in Copenhagen, attended stone setter studies at goldsmith academy Staatliche Zeichenakademie Hanau in Germany, travelled to Australia and worked as a jeweler for three years, and upon return to Denmark, he worked at the main studio of Georg Jensen as well as with Arje Griegst.

-During the past 20 years, Felix has worked as an independent jewelry designer with a studio located in the heart of Copenhagen, Denmark.
+During the past 20 years, Felix has worked as an independent jewelry artist at the studio located in the heart of Copenhagen, Denmark.

 As an artist, Felix’ preference is to draw inspiration from nature and fantastic fiction.
 Mythology, H.C.
 Andersen, and the organic beauty found in nature are all important parts of Felix’ artistic world.
 This inspiration stems from a deep-rooted fascination of natural science and the beauty that lies in the cycles of nature.